gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 Massive botnet brute force attack?
 That's no longer a problem. **Citadel mode** will automatically be activated for awhile and prevent your site from making further attempts to log in with any username.

-= Cerber antispam engine =
+= Cerber anti-spam engine =

 Anti-spam and anti-bot protection for contact, registration, comments and other forms.
-Cerber antispam and bot detection engine now protects all forms on a website.
+WP Cerber anti-spam and bot detection engine now protects all forms on a website.
 No reCAPTCHA is needed.
 It’s compatible with virtually any form you have.
 Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms.

 = Anti-spam protection: invisible reCAPTCHA for WooCommerce =